7 May 1984. Sarah’ birth, a letter to a younger daughter

 People always said ‘time goes by so fast, they (children grow up so fast)

-Dear, not true, yet true.
+Not true, yet true.
 Practically, your children will change, grow and leave in a blink.
 Then you are left with their other parent, yourself and, most importantly, your memories; a memory…

 7 May, Sarah’s day, was sunny and beautifully spring, like this morning, in NYC.